Note: This post was updated on May 25, 2021.

 The implementation of a food safety culture effectively reduces a company’s vulnerability to food fraud.
 This awareness is gaining ground, even at the highest political level.
-The EU Commission has now revised Regulation 852, one of legal pillars for food safety in the EU.
-A draft version of the general requirements for a food safety culture has now been published.
-In this article, we have summarized everything you need to know about this development.
+The EU Commission has now revised Regulation 852, the legal basis for food safety in the EU, and adopted the changes in March 2021.
+Here you will find all the information and background.

 Food safety culture has arrived in the mainstream of hygiene requirements.
-After the Global Food Safety Initiative (GFSI) updated its benchmarking criteria in February 2020, the EU is now also planning to give the concept of food safety culture a permanent place in legislation.
-The new requirements can be found in regulation (EC) No 852 / 202X on the subject of food hygiene, which is currently being revised.
+After the Global Food Safety Initiative (GFSI) updated its benchmarking criteria in February 2020, the EU has now also given food safety culture a permanent place in legislation in March 2021.
+The new requirements are set out in EU Regulation 2021/382, amending the annexes to Regulation (EC) No. 852/2004.

 The introduction of requirements for food safety culture at EU level is related to the Codex Alimentarius.
 The Codex Alimentarius develops and adopts food standards that serve as a reference for international food trade.
 It is based on the assumptions and decisions of the Codex Alimentarius Commission, a joint body of the Food and Agriculture Organization (FAO) and the World Health Organization (WHO) of the United Nations.